enceledesian/HelpingHands/README.md

 # HelpingHands
-A project in which people can add their request for someone in need and people who want to join and help can find that request according to location and contribute.

-In this Helping Hands Website Users can be applied to become a volunteer and also see all the donation requirement details.
+A project in which people Users can be applied to become a volunteer and also see all the donation requirement details.

 **Website URL** : http://helpinghands.azurewebsites.net